Bashi Channel: Territorial dispute

-Controversy originating from the Bashi Channel started in the 1890s, when the Philippine Revolution commenced.
-Despite the revolution, the Treaty of Paris, entered into in 1898 by Spain and the United States, specifically said that, "the northernmost part of Philippine territory ceded by Spain to the US ends at the 20th parallel, or south of the Balintang Channel."
+The Bashi Channel has been disputed by Taiwan, and recently by China, due to the Treaty of Paris, entered into in 1898 by Spain and the United States, stating that "the northernmost part of Philippine territory ceded by Spain to the US ends at the 20th parallel, or south of the Balintang Channel."
 The Bashi Channel was not included here because original treaties signed in this period of time did not use latitude and longitude.